Rangers vs. Orioles Player Props Betting Odds

 Semien Stats

-- Semien has 12 doubles, two triples, eight home runs, 24 walks and 40 RBI (60 total hits).
-He has stolen seven bases.
+- Semien has 61 hits with 12 doubles, two triples, eight home runs and 24 walks.
+He has driven in 40 runs with seven stolen bases.

-- Semien hopes to build on a 14-game hitting streak in this matchup.
-During his last 10 games he is hitting .333 with three doubles, two triples, a home run, a walk and seven RBI.
+- Semien hopes to build on a 15-game hitting streak in this matchup.
+In his last 10 games he is hitting .326 with three doubles, two triples, a home run, a walk and six RBI.

 Semien Recent Games